-- (b) salary or wages do not include an amount determined by reference to profit or revenue; - (c) where the value of remuneration, salary or wages may include an amount determined by reference to profits or revenues, the minister may deem a value for that portion of the eligible salaries; and - (d) services referred to in clause (b) of the definition that relate to the post-production stage of the production include only the services that are rendered at that stage by a person who performs the duties of animation cameraman, assistant colourist, assistant editor, assistant mixer, assistant sound-effects technician, boom operator, colourist, computer graphics designer, developing technician, director of postproduction, dubbing technician, encoding technician, inspection technician (cleanup), mixer, music supervisor, optical effects technician, picture editor, printing technician, projectionist, recording technician, senior editor, sound editor, soundeffects technician, special effects editor, subtitle technician, timer, videographer or videotaping technician, or any other duties prescribed by regulation; - (e)[repealed] S.M.
+- (a) remuneration does not include remuneration determined by reference to profit or revenue; - (b) salary or wages do not include an amount determined by reference to profit or revenue; - (c) where the value of remuneration, salary or wages may include an amount determined by reference to profits or revenues, the minister may deem a value for that portion of the eligible salaries; and - (d) services referred to in clause (b) of the definition that relate to the post-production stage of the production include only the services that are rendered at that stage by a person who performs the duties of animation cameraman, assistant colourist, assistant editor, assistant mixer, assistant sound-effects technician, boom operator, colourist, computer graphics designer, developing technician, director of post-production, dubbing technician, encoding technician, inspection technician (clean-up), mixer, music supervisor, optical effects technician, projectionist, recording technician, senior editor, sound editor, sound-effects technician, special effects editor, subtitle technician, timer, videographer or videotaping technician, or any other duties prescribed by regulation;

+(e)[repealed] S.M.
 2019, c.
 13, s.
 5.